powderflask/django_document_catalogue/docs/pages/settings.rst

 * Whitelist is a sequence of content_types.
 E.g, :code:`('application/pdf', 'image/png', 'image/jpg')`
     * If supplied, all other content types will fail to validate on upload.
-    * Whitelist creates dependency on :code:`python-magic`, which is imported only if a whitelist is supplied (if not using :code:`private-files`)
+    * for :code:`PublicCatalogueConfig`, whitelist creates dependency on :code:`python-magic`,
+       which is imported only if a whitelist is supplied
 * Max. file size is in bytes, use None for no limit on upload filesize (not recommended - subject to DOS attack and server timeouts)

 .. _settings-access-control: